Here are some tips that can help you stay in your apartment:

 - live in a rental unit that has at least 5 units in all, and

-- have a physical disability or be a senior (62 or older).
+- have a physical or mental disability or be a senior (62 or older).

 Does the law protect anyone else from eviction?